 People that successfully gain muscle without gaining fat do two things very well:

-First, they make sure the most important factor for muscle growth is set up correctly.
+First, they make sure the most important factor for muscle growth is set up correctly, which is resistance training.

 Then, they set up their diet to allow the growth to take place.

 In today’s post you’re going to learn how to do this, so that you’re not looking good only for a few months during the summer, but always!